GaloisInc/mctrace/docs/README-release.md

 `ucaller`, a `copy` subroutine, and a `send` action for writing data to a platform-specific location.

+At this time, functions provided within the Platform API implementation object code cannot call each other.
+Each function must be self-contained.
+Future work will address this limitation.

 # Setting up MCtrace

 A self-contained version of MCTrace is included in this folder as a